Services

 Compressed Air Applications Across the Transport Sector

 Depot Operations across bus garages, HGV workshops, rail maintenance depots, and logistics centres all rely on a clean, dry supply of compressed air.
+From powering heavy tools to transport cooling systems, the applications are vast.

-- Workshop & Depot Maintenance: Driving heavy-duty, high-torque pneumatic tools, impact wrenches, vehicle lifts & jacks, air cleaning guns.
+- Workshop & Depot Maintenance: Driving heavy-duty, high-torque pneumatic tools, impact wrenches, vehicle lifts & jacks, and air cleaning guns.

 - Body & Paint Shops: Supplying high-purity, zero-contaminant air for surface preparation, paint spraying & clearcoat application.